6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 8. Google Analytics for measuring content efforts

-After the publishing stage, Google Analytics helps us measure the success of our campaigns by providing valuable reports for all our KPIs.
+After publication, Google Analytics helps us measure campaign performance by providing reports on all our KPIs.

 Competitors include Matomo, Woopra, and GoSquared.